FuelsEurope

 1 Jun 2021

-Their ask — The organization requests improved workability rather than additional requirements, particularly for complex petroleum substances.
+Message — The organization requests improved workability rather than additional requirements, particularly for complex petroleum substances.
 They seek greater regulatory acceptance of alternatives to animal testing and flexible assessment methods for hydrocarbon mixtures.
 They oppose uniform mixture assessment factors and essential use concepts.123

-How it helps them — This would reduce testing costs and preserve flexibility for petroleum product registration.456
+Why — This would reduce testing costs and preserve flexibility for petroleum product registration.456

-Who loses — Environmental and health groups lose stronger protections against chemical mixture exposure.7
+Impact — Environmental and health groups lose stronger protections against chemical mixture exposure.7

 Fuel Industry Urges Limited Changes to Chemical Classification Rules